sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 Yes, there was also an NB Miata.
 But I'm also just counting the MR2s haha.

-## Josh, why were you even there?"
+## Josh, why were you even there?
 You don't even have an MR2.

 ![I'll get you a pic next time Johnny](https://www.sudoyashi.com/assets/img/mr2/july2023/mr2-july2023-5.jpg)